 These fitness consultants explain that proteins repair old tissue and manufacture new tissue, making enzymes necessary for body processes.
 Whey protein is essential for building lean muscle and is high in branched-chain amino acids (BCAAs).
 Consuming protein after exercise will rebuild muscle fibers that may tear during an intense workout.
 Studies have shown that the healing process of muscles relies on proteins and collagen.
 When you consume protein after a workout, your body sends amino acids to your damaged muscle cells to stimulate myofibril growth to increase muscle size.

 Omega-3s are a probiotic in the form of a multivitamin that assists the body in repair.
 They aid in cell renewal and repair as well as in replacing good bacteria that are lost from using antibiotics.
 Omega-3s can also prevent illness when recovering from injuries.
 When you have high levels of inflammation, it can negatively impact tissue repair, muscle soreness and other aspects of recovery.
-Fish oil supplementation will result in lower levels of inflammation.
+Omega 3 fish oil supplements will result in lower levels of inflammation.

 It’s vital that you focus the energy you have left on healing.
 When in doubt, rest is always the best medicine when recovering from surgery or injury.
 Also remember that putting pressure on the affected area will create more damage, inflammation, and swelling.